Important Notes for Grant Applicants

 - Student Support Regulations for relevant year.

-SUSI also administers two non-statutory schemes (“the administrative schemes”) on behalf of the Minister for Further and Higher Education, Research, Innovation and Science: the PLC Bursary for Displaced Persons (Ukraine) Scheme 2022 established in response to the emergency situation in Ukraine, and the International Protection Student Scheme (for FE/HE Students) 2022/2023 for students who are in the international protection system or at the leave to remain (but not deportation order) stage.
-In addition, SUSI now assists in the administration of the All Ireland Scholarships.
+SUSI also administers two non-statutory schemes (“the administrative schemes”) on behalf of the Minister for Further and Higher Education, Research, Innovation and Science: the PLC Bursary for Displaced Persons (Ukraine) Scheme 2023 established in response to the emergency situation in Ukraine, and the International Protection Student Scheme (for FE/HE Students) 2023/2024 for students who are in the international protection system or at the leave to remain (but not deportation order) stage.
+In addition, SUSI now assists in the administration of the All Ireland Scholarships and the 1916 Bursary

 2. Grant Eligibility